 - Substitutes must abide by all existing eligibility rules.
 Note: Eligibility Rule, Article 10 still applies, substitutes for residence hall, fraternity, and sorority teams must be members of their respective units.

-For an individual to be eligible for the championship game in a short-term (weekend, etc.) tournament, s/he must have played in at least one game prior to the championship game for her/his team.
+For an individual to be eligible for the championship game in a short-term (weekend, etc.) tournament, they must have played in at least one game prior to the championship game for their team.

 An individual/team must compete against an opponent and/or the clock to receive an award (trophy and/or t-shirt).

 Non-lettering student athletes not receiving financial aid based on athletic ability will be eligible for intramural sports competition immediately upon officially quitting or being dropped from their respective intercollegiate athletic squad.